British columbia Food Safety Regulations

 The Food Safety Act and the Food Premises Regulation are the two main food safety regulations which BC-based food businesses must contend with, while the Milk Industry Act and the Fish and Seafood Act are more focused on regulating specific industries and the manufacturers, processors and distributors within them.
 These laws and regulations form the guidelines which all food businesses must use to inform their business decisions and operations, or else risk severe penalties including business closure or shutdown and significant fines.

 Food Safety Act [SBC 2002] Chapter 28

 British Columbia’s Food Safety Act is the province’s principle regulatory document, covering the gamut from retail and restaurants all the way to the production and manufacturing of food products.
-The Act provides food business owners with guidelines on how they must safely serve customers, produce and distribute products, maintain food premises, and much more.
+The Act provides food business owners and food handlers with guidelines on how they must safely serve customers, produce and distribute products, maintain food premises, and much more.
 The Act outlines the powers of food inspectors, as well as the penalties associated with being found in violation of the many requirements of the Food Safety Act.